--If you decided to postpone your degree date you MUST contact Dawn Burke and the Director MUST approve all requested changes
+-If you decide to postpone your degree date you MUST contact Dawn Burke and the Director MUST approve all requested changes

--Report to Dawn Burke your participation in hooding ceremony by the 2nd week in February.
+-Report to Dawn Burke your intent to participate in hooding ceremony by the 2nd week in February.

 -Inform your PI of hooding ceremony instructions and participation.